jdlawrence/jdlawrence.github.io/_posts/2015-07-08-quandary-over-closures.markdown

 {% highlight js %}
 var aMoreAttractiveMe = me();
-aMoreAttractiveMe(); // Outputs "My attractiveness is now a 9.2"
+aMoreAttractiveMe(); // Outputs "My attractiveness is now a 9.2" aMoreAttractiveMe(); // Outputs "My attractiveness is now a 9.4"
 {% endhighlight %}

 The `me` function returns a function that is assigned to `aMoreAttractiveMe`.
 Whenever this function is called, although `me` has long since returned, the `attractiveness` variable inside of the `me` is still able to be increased.
 It will keep increasing for as many times as you call it.